-To be clear, any city and state leases should not be for services that are primarily for low-income or vulnerable residents.
-Concentrating government services for low-income residents in low-income communities is patently not working to build wealth for low-income communities.
+To be clear, any city and state leases should not be for services that are primarily for poor or vulnerable residents.
+Concentrating means-tested services in working-class communities is patently not working to build wealth for working-class communities.
 That approach is freezing families in poverty.

 Working-class neighborhoods need businesses such as grocery, restaurants, banks and hardware stores to help create market value.
 Let’s offer businesses full grants for build-outs and zero-cost leases for up to five years as incentives to open and expand where we need them most.
 Too many communities receive only social services, which on their own can suppress markets.

 Let’s agree on a vision for creating growth in working-class neighborhoods.
 It starts with valuing families making less than 40% of the area median income.
 It continues with discarding policies that ensure these families won’t add value to the economy.
 Economic development must be for them first, for all to win bigger than we ever have.

-- Action Item 1: Create a vision for growth in impoverished neighborhoods.
+- Action Item 1: Create a vision for growth in working-class neighborhoods.

-- Action Item 2: Slash property taxes to $0.86 per $100.00.
+- Action Item 3: Slash property taxes to $0.86 per $100.00.
 This helps working moms and families and small businesses.
 And it helps end corruption.
-Stephen Walters said it best here in the Baltimore Sun.

-- Action Item 3: Commit to $1 billion over seven years in guarantees and city and state leases (for uses that are not income based) in impoverished communities.
+- Action Item 4: Commit to $1 billion over seven years in guarantees and city and state leases (for uses that are not means-tested) in working-class communities.